 How to Make a Complaint to the EMA Licensing Board

-Anyone may make a complaint regarding the conduct or competence of a first responder or paramedic that is licensed in British Columbia by contacting our office at firstname.lastname@example.org.
+Anyone may make a complaint regarding the conduct or competence of a first responder or paramedic that is licensed in British Columbia by completing the complaint registration form and emailing it to our office at firstname.lastname@example.org.

 If the board determines that your complaint is not within its jurisdiction, you will receive a letter explaining this, including information about other forums that may be more appropriate for your complaint.

 How to Make a Complaint to the British Columbia Emergency Health Services Corporation